What screenwriting lessons can Die Hard teach screenwriters?

 1. Make Your Heroes Vulnerable

-Like Lethal Weapon before it (both of which were produced by Joel Silver), the hero of Die Hard wasn’t as invincible as their ‘80s action genre counterparts.
-Go watch Commando and Rambo: First Blood Part 2 and witness how those heroes were virtually invulnerable.
-Sure, we’ll give Stallone’s original First Blood early kudos for allowing some depth and vulnerability to an otherwise outright action hero — he did suffer from Post-Traumatic Stress Syndrome and even cried (we’ll get to that later) — however, Die Hard took it up a notch.
+Like Lethal Weapon before it (both of which were produced by Joel Silver), the hero of Die Hard wasn’t as invincible as his ‘80s action genre counterparts.
+Watch Commando and Rambo: First Blood Part 2 and witness how those heroes were virtually invulnerable.
+Sure, we’ll give Stallone’s original First Blood early kudos for allowing some depth and vulnerability in an otherwise outright action hero — he did suffer from Post-Traumatic Stress Syndrome and even cried (we’ll get to that later) — however, Die Hard took it up a notch.